|Elliott Sound Products||Meters, Multipliers & Shunts|

 Figure 2 - Moving Coil Meter Essential Parts

 The moving coil movement uses a coil former of aluminium, around a centre pole and 'immersed' in a strong magnetic field.
-The coil is most commonly supported by jewelled bearings (although taut-band suspension is a much better arrangement, IMHO).
+The coil is most commonly supported by jewelled bearings (although taut-band suspension is a much better arrangement, IMO).
 The coil is maintained at the zero position by the tension of the hairsprings, and one of these (almost always the top) is made adjustable from outside the meter case.
 This allows the user to zero the pointer.
 Current to the coil is carried by the hairsprings.

 Taut band suspension uses no bearings, but supports the coil on a tiny flat spring (a flat wire) at each end.
 The flat spring acts as both suspension and restoring force, as well as providing current to the coil itself.
 Unfortunately, taut band movements are not very common, possibly because they are sometimes not as mechanically rugged as the traditional jewelled pivot suspension, and are very difficult to repair if the suspension breaks (personal experience!).
 A major advantage is that they have very low (virtually zero) hysteresis - this is caused in jewelled movements if the pivot sticks slightly because of contamination or damage.